kubernetes-hy/kubernetes-hy.github.io/data/part-4/2-messaging-systems.md

               value: nats://my-nats:4222
 ```

 After applying the modified deployments we can confirm that everything is working here by reading the logs of the fetcher - `kubectl logs fetcher-dep-7d799bb6bf-zz8hr -f`.
 We'll want to monitor the state of NATS as well.
 Fortunately it already has a Prometheus Exporter included in port 7777.
 We can access from browser with `kubectl port-forward my-nats-0 7777:7777` in [http://127.0.0.1:7777/metrics](http://127.0.0.1:7777/metrics) to confirm that it works.
-Connecting Prometheus to the exporter will require a new resource ServiceMonitor, a CRD (Custom Resource Definition).
+Connecting Prometheus to the exporter will require a new resource ServiceMonitor another new CRD (Custom Resource Definition).

 **servicemonitor.yaml**